Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-media-analytics/README.md

 {% tab title="Android" %}
 ### Java

-To register media with Mobile Core, call the `setApplication()` method in `onCreate()` and call set up methods, as shown in this sample:
+To register media with Mobile Core, call the `setApplication()` method in `onCreate()` and call set up methods, as shown in the example below:

 ```java
 import com.adobe.marketing.mobile.*;